Akhlak-Hossain-Jim/invoice/README.md

   Want something similar for your small organization?

-  Well, just [page](http://m.me/akhlakhossainjim) me with logo and fields you need.
+  Well, just [page](http://m.me/akhlakhossainjim) me with the logo and fields you need.
 I'd be happy to do that (for free).